 Inclusion should provide benefits for all the pupils at the school.
 The ASD pupils should gain the benefits of experiencing a broader social environment and the opportunity to develop the social skills that will assist them in later life.
 For their peers, there is the chance to promote the diversity agenda and to become more aware of the problems faced by others of their own age.
 This is certainly the case where pupils have a physical disability.
-A child with cerebral palsy, who is wheelchair bound and severely limited, will often receive a lot of support from their peers and have a circle of friends that will rarely, if ever, be available to the child with ASD.
+A child with cerebral palsy, who is wheelchair bound and severely limited, will often receive a lot of support from

+Inclusion should provide benefits for all the pupils at the school. their peers and have a circle of friends that will rarely, if ever, be available to the child with ASD.
 The eccentricity of their behaviour makes acceptance so much more difficult to achieve.